 - VPNs encrypt your traffic, so if your ISP (internet service provider) or a state security agency is trying to intercept it, they won’t be able to read anything.

-- VPNs hide your IP, which makes you a lot harder to track online – this includes people and agencies who would try to track you down when you’re sharing torrents.
+- VPNs hide your IP, which makes you a lot harder to track online.

 - VPN encryption means that anyone observing your traffic only sees VPN use – and not that you’re using it for gaming, streaming, or Tor.